meshcloud/meshcloud-docs/docs/meshstack.how-to.integrate-meshplatform-azure-manually.md

 }
 ```

 The value for a billing scope and id are the same thing.
 The id for your enrollment account is the billing scope under which the subscription request is initiated.
-Please note the field `value[].enrollmentAccounts[].id` of your desired enrollment account down, as it needs to be used as the `enrollmentAccountId` in the [DHALL provisioning configuration](meshstack.azure.configuration-reference.md#provisioning-configuration).
+Please note the field `value[].enrollmentAccounts[].id` of your desired enrollment account down, as it needs to be used as the `enrollmentAccountId` in the [Platform Connection Config](administration.platforms.md#platform-connection-config).

 #### Grant Enterprise Enrollment Account Permissions